-Learn how to find homeschooling materials that are free and inexpensive.
+Learn how to find homeschool materials that are affordable or even free.

 Get detailed ways to find all that you need for your homeschool when you have a tiny budget and feel overwhelmed by all of the possibilities.